Fisheries Officer Compliments and Complaints

 Alternatively, you can complete an online compliment form , and we will ensure your comments are passed on to the fisheries officer and their manager.

 If you wish to dispute an Infringement Notice, refer to the three options on the reverse of your notice or contact Civic Compliance on Metropolitan: (03) 9200 8111 or Regional: 1300 369 819, Monday - Friday 8am to 9pm (except public holidays) or visit www.fines.vic.gov.au

 Making a Complaint

 To make a complaint about a communication issue, you are encouraged to contact the customer service centre on 136 186 and request that the officer's supervisor call you back.
+Alternatively you can complete an online complaint form.
 Depending on the issues you raise, the supervisor may be able to resolve the complaint to your satisfaction or it may require further investigation.